metury/advent-of-code/doc-aoc.md

 ## Running the script

 There are several use case for this script.
 If you run `./aoc.pl` it will be shut down because no arguments were given.
-There are three main types.
+There are four main types.

 ### Help